 Well, I’m shocked.
 Here at Ulfwood Ltd., a small independent software vendor, we try to provide high quality software at low cost.
 We’re always looking to improve RenameMaestro for our customers, and FileTagSleuth is entirely free.

-We were told by our good friends at Productivity Portfolio about a news item we might be interested in.
-And so you can imagine our shock at discovering that Download.com, one of the many sites to host our software and part of a huge company, CNET, had started profiting from it in ways we had never heard about.
+Imagine our shock at discovering that Download.com, one of the many sites to host our software and part of a huge company, CNET, had started profiting from it in ways we had never heard about.
 They now wrap some or all of the software given to them in an installer which offers you the opportunity to install something else, before the software you wanted is installed.
 If you do this extra step, then they receive a payment; we receive nothing.
 This concept is not a problem in essence – we do the same with FileTagSleuth (it’s totally free, would you begrudge us a few pennies if you choose to install something else at the same time?)

 It gets worse.
 AVG now advises that RenameMaestro is adware / spyware (it most certainly is not).
 By the way, neither is FileTagSleuth, although it does have an offer in it – you must accept it to have it installed, so this is an opt-in software choice for those that care (and you should), not an opt-out.
 We don’t want to force anything on anyone; we simply want to get a little bit of benefit if you choose to install something else as well as FileTagSleuth.
 If you don’t want to, just enjoy it entirely for free.
 There are no adverts, and no spying software in it.